AryaaSk/Neural_Network/Learning.md

-I will do one more for the 3rd last layer of weights, to try and see a pattern
+I will do one more for the 3rd last layer of weights, to try and see a pattern:

 RawOutputPrevPrev [ROpp] = [PreviousPreviousPreviousOutput][WeightPrevPrev] + [BiasPrevPrev]\
 OutputPrevPrev [Opp] = Sigmoid([ROpp])\